Where can I get Support?

 Support within Chad’s

-Chad’s Welfare team are available anytime to provide support for Chad’s JCR members.
-Call in to one of our drop-in sessions, catch us around college, send us a Facebook message/email/text or give us a call.
+Chad’s Welfare team are available between 9am-9pm term time to provide support for Chad’s JCR members.
+Call in to one of our drop-in sessions (Wednesday or Sunday), catch us around college, send us a Facebook message/email/text or give us a call.
 Our drop-in sessions are frequent and offer anyone the chance to come along for a chat, a listening ear, or just a good cuppa and a biscuit (if you’re lucky!).
 We’ll chat to you about anything and everything and will never judge you.
 Whilst we can’t offer you professional advice, we can help you to work out where to go for further support and signpost you to other services.
 Any contact is always confidential where possible.

 Contact: Each Chadsian has an assigned college tutor.
 All their details can be found here.